Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 15. How do I say this...
 BIC mechanical pencils are flamboyant.
 16. Low-cost labor is not about human capital itself but about expensive labor and cheap counterpart solutions like algorithms to make smarter decisions.
 Inspired by: https://www.youtube.com/watch?v=1KtTAb9Tl6E
 </details>
+17. More young people are into Web3 because of low barriers to entry, and it's a new technology. ~ Leo Zaroff from Caravan
+18. Wars are social, not economic.
+Unrest and emotion, ethnic injustice, and raids of kingdoms hide behind economic ties.
+Peace dividends derive from the misconception of war: propserity leads to morale.
+Military spending being tied to GDP by supply side economic theorists continue the masquerade.
+Even at the human level, all people are different, so you'll always hear voices for change, to become more economically mobile.
 -->

 </details>